camilog04/DPCP-Differentiable-Projections-to-Convex-Polytopes/README.md

 with the isotonic regression solver rewritten as a PyTorch C++ and CUDA extension.

-# not currently pip installable
+# not currently pip installable from PyPi
 if you want to use it
 1) clone the repo
 2) cd into project directory